HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Resource Types

 The resource type breakdown of third-party content also lends insight into how third-party code is used across the web.
-While first-party requests are 56% images, 23% script, 14% css, and only 4% html, third-party requests skew more heavily toward script and HTML at 32% script, 34% images, 12% html, and only 6% css.
+While first-party requests are 56% images, 23% script, 14% CSS, and only 4% HTML, third-party requests skew more heavily toward script and HTML at 32% script, 34% images, 12% HTML, and only 6% CSS.
 While this suggests that third-party code is less frequently used to aid the design and instead used more frequently to facilitate or observe interactions than first-party code, a breakdown of resource types by party status tells a more nuanced story.
 While CSS and images are dominantly first-party at 70% and 64% respectively, fonts are largely served by third-party providers with only 28% being served from first-party sources.
 This concept of usage patterns is explored in more depth later in this chapter.

 <insert graphic of metric 05_03>